ethernal/react-boilerplate/README.md

 - Stylelint,
 - React,
 - Babel,
-- Babel Polyfills based on usage,
+- Babel polyfills based on usage,
 - Webpack,
 - Web Dev Server.
-- SASS in webpack.
 - HMR.
 - React Testing Library.
-- Git Hooks (precommit test run).
+- SCSS (and other non-js files) module import in tests.

 ## What should work

+- Typescript,
 - Emotion.
-- Sass in TS(X).
-- Git precommit hooks running tests.

-## WIP before tagging 1.0
+## Must be done before tagging 1.0

 - webpack - it can be optimized or improved.
-- Cypress.
-- Fix SCSS module import - it's broken again.
+- Git precommit hooks running tests - regex issue.
-- cleanup.
+- Refactor Jest configration.

 ## TODO